Gminorscale/ReaperUnrealBridge/README.md

 | UE 5.6 | Supported |
 | UE 5.7 | Supported |

-When you copy the plugin to a new project, delete `Intermediate/` and `Binaries/` in the plugin folder so they’re regenerated for that project.
+When you copy the plugin to a new project, the engine will build or load it as needed (the plugin is shipped without `Intermediate/` and `Binaries/`).

 ---